TahomaSoft/GutenPrintTrackUpstream-and-LocalDev/doc/gutenprint-users-manual.md

 ```{=html}
 <!-- -->
 ```
-1. 1.  ## []{#anchor-12}GIMP
+## GIMP ##

 Gutenprint may be used with an enhanced Print plugin for GIMP, providing the ability to print images.
 If you wish to do so, you must use a GIMP 2.x release (2.0, 2.2, etc.).
 GIMP 1.2 is no longer supported as of Gutenprint 5.2.

 The enhanced Print plugin for GIMP replaces the Gimp-Print 4.2-based plugin provided with the GIMP 2.0 and 2.2.
 As of GIMP 2.4, the GIMP team provides a new Print plugin based on the *GtkPrint* framework.
 That plugin provides standard printing capabilities, but does not provide all of the new Gutenprint features.
 Therefore, the enhanced Print plugin for the GIMP distributed with Gutenprint does not replace that plugin, but is installed alongside that plugin.

 If your system separates development packages from runtime packages, you will typically have to install development packages for GIMP itself, in addition to *GTK+* and *glib* development packages.
 You may have to install additional development packages, depending upon your system.

 Normally, the Gutenprint configure script detects which version, if any, of GIMP is installed and builds an appropriate plugin.
 If the configure script does not detect it properly, you may need to specify *\--with-gimp2*.
 However, it\'s more likely that you need to install appropriate development packages.

 Normally Gutenprint installs the enhanced Print plugin for GIMP in your system plugin directory.
 If you wish to install it in your personal plugin directory, you may use

 *./configure \--enable-user-install*

 It is not possible for Gimp-Print 4.2 and Gutenprint 5.2 (or any future release) to coexist in the same installation of the GIMP.
 The Gutenprint 5.2-based plugin can read settings from previous versions of Gimp-Print, but the configuration file format in Gutenprint 5.2 cannot be read by older versions of Gimp-Print.

-1)  1)  1)  1)  -   ##### Note to Packagers
+##### Note to Packagers #####

 The enhanced Print plugin for GIMP, unlike the core library and the CUPS driver, may not be installed concurrently with other versions.
 For